Rdimo/Anti-Debug/README.md

 if AntiDebug().inVM:
     os._exit(0)
 else:
-    #we are not in a vm, run your malicious code or whatever
+    #we are not in a vm
 ```